The Proximal ID Algorithm: The ID Algorithm

-A popular causal model called the \emph{non-parametric structural equation model with independent errors (NPSEM-IE)} \citep{pearl09causality} assumes, aside from the structural equations for each variable being functions of their parents in the DAG ${\cal G}(\vec{V})$, that the joint distribution of all exogenous terms are marginally independent: $p(\epsilon_1, \epsilon_2, \ldots) = \prod_{V_i \in \vec{V}} p(\epsilon_i)$.
+A popular causal model called the \emph{structural causal model (SCM)} or the \emph{nonparametric structural equation model with independent errors (NPSEM-IE)} \citep{pearl09causality} assumes, aside from the structural equations for each variable being functions of their parents in the DAG ${\cal G}(\vec{V})$, that the joint distribution of all exogenous terms {admits the following factorization into marginal distributions}: $p(\{ \epsilon_i : V_i \in \vec{V} \}) = \prod_{V_i \in \vec{V}} p(\epsilon_i)$.
 The NPSEM-IE implies the DAG factorization of $p(\vec{V})$ with respect to ${\cal G}(\vec{V})$, and a truncated DAG factorization known as the \emph{g-formula}:

 {